holoviz/holoviews/doc/FAQ.rst

 Note that the backend is optional and will default to the currently activated backend (i.e. ``hv.Store.current_backend``).

-If instead you want to customize the object before it is plotted it is possible to write so called ``hooks``:
+If the main reason you want access to the object is to somehow customize it before it is plotted, instead consider that it is possible to write so called ``hooks``:

 .. code:: python